withcatai/node-llama-cpp/docs/guide/chat-session.md

 console.log("Full response: " + fullResponse);
 ```

-## Set Thinking Budget {#thinking-budget}
+## Set Reasoning Budget {#reasoning-budget}
-You can set a thinking budget to limit the number of tokens a thinking model can spend on [thought segments](#stream-response-segments).
+You can set a reasoning budget to limit the number of tokens a thinking model can spend on [thought segments](#stream-response-segments).
 ```typescript
 import {
     getLlama, LlamaChatSession, resolveModelFile, Token